ZVengin/Image-Captioning/README.md

 ```
 conda-env create -n image_captioning -f requirement.yml
 ```
+In addition to that, you also need to install [standard evaluation repository](https://github.com/tylin/coco-caption) in order to evaluate model's performance.

 ### Generate data
-In original paper, eval dataset is divided to two parts, one is used for training, the other part is used for testing.
+In original paper, standard dataset [Microsoft COCO](http://cocodataset.org/#home) is used, and eval dataset is divided to two parts, one is used for training, the other part is used for testing.
 Therefore, a script is required to rebuild training dataset and testing dataset.
 This can be done by running following command.
 ```
 python split_dataset.py
 ```

 ## Train model
 Default setting is given in `run.py` script.
 If you want to do any modification, you only need to modify corresponding parameters in this script.
-Once parameters are setted, just run following command to start to train model.
+Once parameters are set, just run following command to start to train model.
 ```
 python run.py
 ```